zonca/zonca.github.io-source/content/2018-03-03-zarr-on-jetstream.md

 First you need to ask to the XSEDE helpdesk API access to Jetstream, this also gives access to the Horizon interface, which has many advanced features that are not available in Atmosphere.

+Consider that credentials are different whether you are using the object store at IU or TACC, therefore make sure that credentials and `JETSTREAM_SWIFT_ENDPOINT` are consistent.

 ### Create a bucket